 The value of the fringe benefit to be taxed is the rental value less any consideration paid by the employee.
-Where the accommodation is not owned by the employer, the rental value is the greater of the formula value or the rental and other expenses paid by the employer.
+As from 1 March 2015, where the accommodation is not owned by the employer but by an unconnected person, the rental value is the lower of the formula value or the arms length rental.

 The formula value is used: